Chapter 2: The Honor System

 Summer Council: Each spring the regularly selected Honor Council has the authority to transfer jurisdiction over all infractions of the Honor System during the summer session to the Summer Council, which has the same authority as the regular Honor Council.
 The Summer Honor Council's procedures are described in Article V of the Honor Council bylaws.

-2. The investigators shall interview, without undue delay, the accuser, and later, persons other than the accused who might have been a part of, or witness to, the alleged violation.
+2. The investigators shall interview, without delay, the accuser, and later, persons other than the accused who might have been a part of, or witness to, the alleged violation.
 They will collect all available physical evidence.
 Having assembled their findings, they will prepare a statement of the charge against the accused.

 3. The statement includes, in addition to the specific charge, an explanation of the possible consequences if the accused student is found guilty of a breach of the Vanderbilt Honor Code.
 This statement must be prepared in duplicate, one for the accused and one for the Honor Council's files.